BrianSlick/Book-UITableViewGuide/14.MultipleRowSelection/MultipleRowSelection.md

 ## Second Project Setup

-As mentioned, UITableView gained the multi-selection capability in iOS 5, which means we had 4 OS versions to handle things manually before then.
+As mentioned, UITableView gained the multi-selection capability in iOS 5, which means there were several OS versions where we had to handle things manually before then.
 If you'll recall from the [UITableViewCell Styles & Accessories](../06.UITableViewCell/UITableViewCell.md) chapter, we saw that one of the provided accessories is a checkmark.
 This is how we did checklists in the old days, and it remains a viable option today.

 Create a new iOS project, using the Single View Application template.
 Name it anything you want, like MultipleCheckmarks.
 Choose your preferred language, device doesn't really matter but let's go with iPhone, and you can turn off any of the other checkboxes like Core Data as they will not be used in this chapter.
 Using your preferred technique, configure the provided view controller for table view use.
 But leave some room above the table view for a button.
 We will again use a Reload button for this one, but we're not going to bother with the Edit and Delete buttons.
 I will leave the incorporation of those functions as an exercise for the reader.